 No

-Château les Crostes is a working vineyard estate in the Provence Verte appellations near Lorgues in Provence-Alpes-Côte d'Azur, where the wedding sits within active wine production.
-The vineyard estate produces rosé and red wines integral to the wedding programme; cocktail-led format with seated configured per booking; 12 bedrooms sleeping 28.
-The Provence Verte setting between Aix-en-Provence and the coast pairs vineyard ceremonies with the Provençal village of Lorgues nearby.
+Château les Crostes is a working vineyard estate in the Provence Verte appellations near Lorgues in Provence-Alpes-Côte d'Azur, where the wedding sits inside active wine production.
+The estate makes rosé and red wines that run through the weekend; it accommodates up to 150 with full private hire, and 12 bedrooms sleep 28.
+Between Aix-en-Provence and the coast, it pairs vineyard ceremonies with the Provençal village of Lorgues nearby, and offers cellar tours, harvest-window tastings, or estate-vintage favours.
 Hybrid pricing from €12,000.
-Partner.

 Why We Love It